-A will is an important estate planning document that can perform a number of important functions, including:
+A will is much more than a document that simply states who is to receive what after you have passed on.
+It can perform a number of important functions, including:

 - Transferring assets and property to designated heirs